ent/ent/doc/md/grpc-optional-fields.md

 title: Optional Fields
 sidebar_label: Optional Fields
 ---
-A common issue with Protobuf's is that the way that nil values are represented: a zero-valued primitive field isn't encoded into the binary representation, this means that applications cannot distinguish between zero and not-set for primitive fields.
+A common issue with Protobufs is that the way that nil values are represented: a zero-valued primitive field isn't encoded into the binary representation, this means that applications cannot distinguish between zero and not-set for primitive fields.